Time entries guidelines

 Register your time entries in the commit message as well, so that it’s easy to review your code.
+Refer to this detailed guideline on how to write good commit messages.
 Only include the portion related to the project you are committing code for if you worked on more than one project that day.

 Here are the code extracts corresponding to the time entry example above.
 It is very easy to evaluate: